What Is the Most Effective Way to Study?

 Use Mind Maps

 Your brain remembers through association.
 A mind map is a way to help your brain connect information manually.
 They are also colorful, which helps make the learning process fun.
-Besides making you a better essay writer, they will help you find connections between different topics and subjects.
+According to the DoMyEssay service, where you can ask "write me an essay", besides making you a better essay writer, mind maps will help you find connections between different topics and subjects.

 Outline and Rewrite